-We welcome the Best of Boston Comedy to Tewksbury with our first show at Kyoto Komedy on Thursday January 26th with an All Star lineup of comedians.
-Featuring Scotty Lombardo, Mike Koutrobis, Pete Costello and Mark Riley This is a Dinner and Show package featuring Kyoto's famous hibachi chefs with your choice of Hibachi Shrimp, Hibachi Steak, Teriyaki Chicken or Vegetable Combo.
+We're continuing to bring the laughs to Tewksbury with another All Star packed show on Thursday May 25th with one of the original founders of Boston comedy, MIKE McDONALD (Traveled to over 50 countries on USO Tours, performs in Vegas, Atlantic City, Cruise Ships and all over New England).
+Featuring Steve Scarfo, Dan Gill and more special guests This is a Dinner and Show package featuring Kyoto's famous hibachi chefs with your choice of Hibachi Shrimp, Hibachi Steak, Teriyaki Chicken or Vegetable Combo.
 All dinners are served with Soup, Salad, Hibachi Shrimp appetizer, Vegetables, Steamed Rice and hot tea.
-ALL FOR ONLY $39.99 Doors open at 6:30 ~ Dinner begins right at 7~ 8:30 show time (show is approx 90-100 minutes) Presented by CPFProductions
+ALL FOR ONLY $39.99 Doors open at 6:30 ~ Dinner begins right at 7~ 8:30 show time (show is approx 90-100 minutes) Read more Read less

 Tewksbury Massachusetts is a town located on the uplands between the Concord and Merrimack Rivers, is situated on slightly rolling lowland terrain with large areas of bog and swamp here and there throughout the town.